 On the 27th May 2017 the Australian documentary, A Plastic Ocean, was premiered in Taipei.
-Translated into traditional Chinese especially for our event, more than 250 people arrived to watch one of the most powerful stories concerning the global issue of plastic pollution in our oceans. more “A Plastic Ocean – Taiwanese Premiere”…
+Translated into traditional Chinese especially for our event, more than 250 people arrived to watch one of the most powerful stories concerning the global issue of plastic pollution in our oceans.
+Continue reading “A Plastic Ocean – Taiwanese Premiere”

 Recently, we have been lucky enough to go exploring.
 First to Sanya, on the tropical Island of Hainan, located off the South coast of the China.
 Then, to a small town called El Nino in Palawan, Philippines.
 These islands, a little over 1000 km’s from each other, are both nestled in the South China sea.
 Even, though they share a lot of similarities, there are some very different attitudes about plastic pollution.

 It was cold and raining which can only mean one thing, beach cleaning day!!